sora-xor/sora-docs/src/explore-blocks.md

 ---
-title: "Explore Blocks on the Sora Network | Sora Docs"
+title: "Explore Blocks on the SORA Network | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Explore blocks on the Sora Network and delve into the details of the blockchain's transaction history.
-Discover the latest blocks, block height, transactions, and other key information that provides insights into the functioning and activity of the Sora Network."
+      content: "Explore blocks on the SORA Network and delve into the details of the blockchain's transaction history.
+Discover the latest blocks, block height, transactions, and other key information that provides insights into the functioning and activity of the SORA Network."
   - - meta
     - name: keywords
-      content: "explore blocks, Sora Network, blockchain, transaction history, block height, transactions, Sora ecosystem"
+      content: "explore blocks, SORA Network, blockchain, transaction history, block height, transactions, SORA ecosystem"
 ---

 # Block Explorers